git-ari/sample-ruby-on-rails/README.md

 # sample-ruby-on-rails

 This is a study case of a Blog REST API in [Ruby] using [Ruby on Rails] framework with [PostgreSQL] database.
-For testing and documentation, [Swagger] was implemented at http://localhost:3000/api-docs.
+For testing and documentation, [Swagger] was implemented at http://localhost:3000/api-docs using the [rswag].
+Tests were implemented using [RSpec].
+Working on the [Docker] configuration and after deploy it to [Heroku].

 ## System dependencies

  - [Ruby] Version 2.6
  - [Ruby on Rails]
  - [PostgreSQL] 10
+ - [Docker]

 ## Configuration

-## Database creation

 To create the databases for the several environments:
 ```sh